ethickfox/knowledge-transfer/DevOps/Kubernetes/Kubernetes.md

 - Health-check and self-heal your apps with autoplacement, autorestart, autoreplication, and autoscaling.

 ![[Untitled 120.png|Untitled 120.png]]
+### Main parts
 ==**Cluster**== - is a grouping of nodes that run containerized apps in an efficient, automated, distributed, and scalable manner.
 A Kubernetes cluster consists of a set of worker machines, called nodes, that run containerized applications.
 Every cluster has at least one worker node.

 ==**Control plane**== **-** the collection of processes that control Kubernetes nodes.
 This is where all task assignments originate.

-==**kube-apiserver (api)**== - is a component of the Kubernetes control plane that exposes the Kubernetes API.
+- ==**kube-apiserver (api)**== - is a component of the Kubernetes control plane that exposes the Kubernetes API.
 The API server is the external interface (synonym = front end) for the Kubernetes control plane.

-==**etcd**== - is a consistent (stable) and highly-available key value store used as Kubernetes' backing store for all cluster data ([link](https://www.ibm.com/topics/etcd) how it works).
+- ==**etcd**== - is a consistent (stable) and highly-available key value store used as Kubernetes' backing store for all cluster data and used by other control pane copmponents ([link](https://www.ibm.com/topics/etcd) how it works).

-==**kube-scheduler**== - is a control plane component that watches for newly created pods with no assigned node, and selects a node for them to run on.
-Factors taken into account for scheduling decisions include: individual and collective resource requirements, hardware/software/policy constraints, affinity (closeness) and anti-affinity specifications, data locality, inter-workload interference, and deadlines.
+- ==**kube-scheduler**== - is a control plane component that watches for newly created pods with no assigned node, and selects a node for them to run on.
+	Factors taken into account for scheduling decisions include:
+	- individual and collective resource requirements,
+	- hardware/software/policy constraints,
+	- affinity (closeness) and anti-affinity specifications,
+	- data locality,
+	- inter-workload interference
+	- deadlines.

-==**kube-controller-manager (c-m)**== - is a control plane component that runs controller processes.
+- ==**kube-controller-manager (c-m)**== - is a control plane component that runs controller processes.
 Controller - a control loop that watches the shared state of the cluster through the apiserver and makes changes attempting to move the current state towards the desired state.
+> [!warn] Example
+> **ReplciationController** - checks if there are requred number of replicas
+> **DeploymentController** - Rolling updates and rollbacks of deployments

-==**cloud-controller-manager (c-c-m)**== - is a Kubernetes control plane component that embeds cloud-specific control logic.
+- ==**cloud-controller-manager (c-c-m)**== - is a Kubernetes control plane component that embeds cloud-specific control logic.
 The cloud controller manager lets you link your cluster into your cloud provider's API, and separates out the components that interact with that cloud platform from components that only interact with your cluster.
 The cloud-controller-manager only runs controllers that are specific to your cloud provider.
 If you are running Kubernetes on your own premises, or in a learning environment inside your own PC, the cluster does not have a cloud controller manager.

-### Main parts
 **==Nodes==** - these machines perform the requested tasks assigned by the control plane.
 - **Worker node** - regular node where containers run
+	- **kublet** - deamon that communicates with control plane, starts containers
+	- **container runtime** - pulls container from registry, running and stopping them and managing resources
+	- **kube proxy** -network proxy that routes traffic from service to pod, provides loadbalancing
 - **Master node** - main node which manages worker nodes
+	- **Api Server** - cluster gateway
+		- allows to interact with k8s cluster
+		- acts as gatekeeper for authentication to allow only authorized interacvtions with cluster
+	- **Scheduler** - decides on which worker nodes pods will be created
+	- **Controller manager** - detects state changes - like pod's dying

-**==Pod==** - smallest unit in Kubernetes.
+	- **etcd** - key-value store for cluster changes, like pods created etc **==Pod==** - smallest unit in Kubernetes.
 A group of one or more containers deployed to a single node.
 All containers in a pod share an IP address, IPC, hostname, and other resources.
 Pods abstract network and storage from the underlying container.
 This lets you move containers around the cluster more easily.
+- Abstraction over container - no need to bind to specific container technology
+- In most cases only one container inside
+- They are ephemeral - could die easily and be recreated
+- They are stateless, so all data after restart is gone **==Network==** - k8s provides a virtual network
+- Each pod has it's own internal ip address
+- Each time pod is recreated it gets a new address
+-
 **==Deployments==**
 - Ensures the desired number of **Pods** are running.
 - Provides **rolling updates** and **rollbacks**.
-**==Services==**
+==**StatefulSet**== - like deployment, but supposed to be used by stateful apps(like DB)
+- Difficult in configuration
+- dbs usually hosted outside k8s
+**==Services==** - manages access to pod and it's replicas
+- Exposes static ip address for the Pod, so if it's restarted, address won't be change
+- Lifecycle of pod and service are not connected
+- Serves as Load Balancer
+- External - exposes address outside of k8s network
+- Internal - address is reachable only in k8s network **==Ingress==** - forwards requests to the particular k8s service

+==**ConfigMap**== - configuration storage for application.
+Not suitable for passwords etc ==**Secret**== - stores data like ConfigMap, but securely.
+Could contain passwords
+- Stores everything base64 encoded
+==**Volume**==  - data storage outside of k8s, attached to cluster
+- Local storage
+- Remote storage
-**Namespaces** - let you isolate and organise your workloads
+**Namespaces** - let you isolate and organize your workloads

 ```YAML
 apiVersion: v1